Overview

 Technology Requirements

 Students in this program are required to bring their own laptop and smartphone for use on-campus.
 The laptop and smartphone must meet the technical needs outlined by the program.
 MAC computing devices are not compatible with program software.
-Refer to assiniboine.net/tech for detailed information.
+Visit the Technology Requirements page for detailed information.

 Courses & Costs